BackWeak: Backdooring Knowledge Distillation Simply with Weak Triggers and Fine-tuning: Threat Model

 Similar to prior work~\cite{ge2021anti,wang2025honeypotnet,chen2025taught,chen2024like}, we assume the attacker operates in a white-box setting relative to the teacher model, possessing full control over its architecture, training data, optimization process, and all associated hyperparameters.

 However, the attacker's capabilities are severely limited regarding the victim's distillation phase.
 The attacker publishes the model without any knowledge of who will download it or their specific implementation.
 Therefore, the attacker has \textbf{zero knowledge} of the student model's architecture, the specific KD strategy (e.g., loss functions, temperature) employed, or the hyperparameters used during the victim's training.
 Critically, we posit a realistic scenario where the attacker does not have access to the victim's dataset used for distillation.
 This assumption distinguishes our model from prior work (e.g., ADBA~\cite{ge2021anti}, ATBA~\cite{chen2024like}), which often presumed a shared dataset.
-We only assume that the attacker's and victim's datasets, while \textbf{disjoint}, are drawn from the similar underlying data distribution.
+We only assume that the attacker's and victim's datasets, while disjoint, are drawn from a similar underlying data distribution (we also discuss the scenario under a distribution shift in Sec.\ref{subsec:robustness_to_distribution_shift}).
 In summary, the attacker is only capable of training the malicious teacher model and releasing its weights.